legout/fsspec-utils/docs/mkdocs/docs/api/index.md

 # `fsspec-utils` API Reference

+!!! info "API Reference Status"
+    This API reference is maintained for **legacy code support only**.

+    For current API documentation, see [fsspeckit API Reference](https://github.com/legout/fsspeckit#api).

+    All modules shown here import from fsspeckit when available, falling back to local implementations for backward compatibility.

 Welcome to the `fsspec-utils` API reference documentation.
 This section provides detailed information on the various modules, classes, and functions available in the library.

 ## Core Modules